Vallaquenta/jellyfin-arr-stack/README.md

 sudo useradd unmanic -u 13011
 ```

-Then we want to add all users to the mediacenter group:
+Then we want to add all users to the mediacenter group and add our mediauser to the docker group, so it can access the docker repositories:
 ```
 sudo usermod -a -G mediacenter mediauser sudo usermod -a -G docker mediauser